Daily life

 Entertainment and media

-Melon is Korea's largest music streaming service and is owned by Kakao Entertainment.
-If you use Korean music streaming, Melon is the platform most Koreans use.
-It competes with Naver's VIBE and Spotify.
+Melon is Korea's largest domestic music streaming service and the largest paid-subscription service, owned by Kakao Entertainment, although YouTube Music has surpassed it on overall monthly active users as of 2024-2025.
+If you use a Korean paid music service, Melon is the platform most Koreans use.
+It competes with Naver's VIBE, Spotify, and YouTube Music.

 Kakao Entertainment also operates Kakao Page and Piccoma (dominant in Japan), which are major webtoon and web novel platforms competing with Naver Webtoon.

-Daum (다음) is the legacy portal Kakao acquired in 2014 and spun off as a separate entity in late 2025.
+Daum (다음) is the legacy portal Kakao acquired in 2014, renamed AXZ in June 2025 and split off as a separate entity effective December 1, 2025.
 It has a small search market share (2.94% in 2025) but Daum Mail and Daum Cafe remain active.
 Older Korean internet users may still use Daum email addresses.

 The 14 daily-life touchpoints